ddc-java-17/cutthroat-battleship-docs/docs/index.md

 ## Device/external services
 {: menu="Services" }

+* Google sign-in service (Mandatory)
+	> This service will be used to sign-in/out of your account on our app.

+	> If the service is interrupted, players will not be able to access there accounts.

+* Internet access (Mandatory)
+	> This service will connect our app to the internet, allowing you to find other players for a game.

+	> If this service is interrupted, the user will not be able to get into a game.

+* Location services (Optional) (stretch goal)
+	> Location  |  Android Developers

+	> This service will allow users to find other users near by and join/invite them to a game.

+	> If this service is interrupted or not allowed, users will not be able to find other near by users for a game.

+* Messaging services (optional) (stretch goal)
+	> Send simple data to other apps  |  Android Developers

+	> This service will allow users to send friends/family texts messages inviting them to a game they have created.

+	> If this service is interrupted or not allowed, users won’t be able to use texts as a means of inviting other users to a game.

+* Cutthroat Battleship API
+	> Not created yet

+	> API will take user requests to enter a game defined by certain number of players; take in a salvo from players and return if shots were hits, misses, or kills; track which players have been eliminated.

+	> If interrupted, there would be no game/ game would crash.

+* Vibrator
+	> Vibrator  |  Android Developers

+	> Will vibrate the phone when your ships have been hit, when your ships have been sunk, and when it’s the start of your turn.

+	> If service is interrupted, phone won’t vibrate when the above actions occur.

+* Media Player
+	> MediaPlayer  |  Android Developers

+	> Will allow the app to play sound effects according to what happens in the game.

+	> If interrupted, the sound effects will not be played.

 If the client component will need to access special services of the device (e.g., sensors, contacts, messaging), list them here using a bullet list.
 Also, if the client component will need to access already-existing external services (e.g., real-time weather data, Open Movie Database, Open Trivia Database), those should also be listed here; any such references to external services should include links to the main page or API description page for the service.

 ## Stretch goals and possible enhancements